Frequently Asked Questions

 How can I check my application status?

 Applicants can check their application status here.
 Because we process a very large number of applications each year, we ask that you do not telephone to inquire about your application status.
-If we discover critical information is missing from your file, we will contact you immediately.
+If we discover critical information is missing from your file, we will contact you.
 To expedite such a notification, please make sure that you keep us updated with your current e-mail address.

 How are applications evaluated?